AI, progress & app workflow

 What to do next

-For "Why angle consistency needs human judgment in the loop", choose one low-pressure action: separate general wellness content from medical questions.
-Use the related Orena guide for "Why angle consistency needs human judgment in the loop" when you want app support for that action.
-The useful signal for "Why angle consistency needs human judgment in the loop" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.
+For "Human judgment: angle consistency", choose one low-pressure action: separate general wellness content from medical questions.
+Use the related Orena guide for "Human judgment: angle consistency" when you want app support for that action.
+The useful signal for "Human judgment: angle consistency" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.

 Evidence boundary